php-etl/documentation/content/getting-started/environment-setup/_index.en.md

 For more information on how to install PHP, go to the [official documentation](https://www.php.net/manual/en/install.php).

 ### Composer 2
-After installing PHP, you must ensure that your Composer 2 is installed on your machine.
+After installing PHP, you must ensure that Composer 2 is installed on your machine.

 For more information on how to install Composer, go to the [official documentation](https://getcomposer.org/download/).